The Government, agencies and private sector companies are co-operating to help British businesses through the challenges of the coronavirus.

 Exclusions: those who pay themselves a salary and dividends through their own company are not covered by the scheme.
 The newly-self-employed will also miss out.

-Applications will be made online using a “simple” form which should be up and running by the beginning of June.
+Applications will be made online using a “simple” form, which will be up and running by 25 May.

 Large businesses are signalling their determination to help small business creditors.
 Supermarket Morrisons has confirmed it will pay all suppliers with a turnover below £1m immediately, instead of between 14 and 30 days as was its standard practice.